Your (Free) Guide to Voice Termination in 2021

 The business cases for a great VoIP termination provider are endless, but we've filtered out list down to 8 no-brainer reasons to take advantage of these services.
 Common business benefits of partnering with a reliable call termination service include:

 Want more people answering your calls?
 Use a local number as your outbound caller ID!
 Sounds easy, but of course, international telecom never so simple.
 The ability to use local caller ID in target markets is a top priority of most companies when choosing their VoIP termination providers.
 And it's no wonder why; companies that don’t display a familiar caller ID may miss out on more than 75% of answered calls.
 In China, for example, recipients are 10x more likely to answer calls from companies using local numbers!

-Call termination service with guaranteed outbound caller ID is known as Local voice termination.
-Local voice termination features such as AVOXI TrueLocal prevent poor answer rates in your target markets, especially during international calls.
+Call termination service with guaranteed outbound caller ID is known as local voice termination.
+Local caller ID service features like AVOXI TrueLocal prevent poor answer rates in your target markets, especially during international calls.
 Check out our free webinar Look Local, Sell Local for more statistics and use-cases for guaranteed CLI during outbound calls.
 Get the full webinar & slide deck →

 2. Expanded Call Coverage

 VoIP providers usually offer a wider variety of vanity phone numbers than traditional phone service providers.
 In terms of the ability to reach people, VoIP offers greater access to phone numbers in hard-to-reach places such as app-based numbers, PBX-based lines or accounts within unified communication platforms (like Teams).